 For the more advanced users installing WordPress manually might be good option but not one I would typically recommend.

-Instead it is much more sensible to setup self-hosted WordPress through a web hosting company like InMotion Hosting.
+Instead it is much more sensible to setup self-hosted WordPress through a web hosting company.

 Setting up WordPress is extremely easy when going through a web hosting company (web hosting is a necessary service for a self-hosted WordPress blog) plus you will be able to register your domain at the same time and not have to go through the trouble of transferring your content from WordPress.com later down the road .